 Based on the age of this structure and the appearance of existing smoke alarms, the alarms may have been installed more than 10 years ago.
 According to the National Fire Protection Association, aging smoke alarms do not operate as efficiently and often are the source for nuisance alarms.
 Unless you know that the smoke alarms are new, replacing them when moving into a new residence is also recommended by NFPA.

 Bulbs in one or more light fixtures were missing or broken.
 These light fixtures couldn't be fully evaluated.
 One or more light fixtures were inoperable.
 If replacement bulbs are inoperable, then recommend that a licensed electrical contractor evaluate and repair or replace light fixtures as necessary.
-Sample pictures below.
+See sample picture(s) below.

 Electric service panel and main disconnect.